 The Secretary-General is responsible for the day-to-day management of the CPA.
-During 2018, he was supported by two Directors: Finance Director and Director of Operations.
+During 2019, he and latterly the Acting Secretary-General were supported by two Directors: Finance Director and Director of Operations.
 The Secretary-General makes decisions on operational matters, in consultation with the SMT.

 The Secretary-General reports to the Executive Committee, and annually to the General Assembly on the operations of the CPA Headquarters Secretariat.
 The Executive Committee meets twice a year, and reports to the General Assembly.
 Certain aspects of the work of the Executive Committee are undertaken between meetings by the Coordinating Committee.
 The Sub-Committees of the Executive Committee meet on the margins during its meetings.
-These are the Performance and Review Sub-Committee (from 2019 this has been renamed as the Audit Committee), Planning and Review Sub-Committee, and Finance Sub-Committee.
+These are the Audit Committee, Planning and Review Sub-Committee, and Finance Sub-Committee.